Best Practices on Working from the Homefront

 10. Celebrate.
 April 10th is Global Work From Home Day, a day of celebration of working from home for all employees around the world.
 Encourage employees to network and meet other fellow remote workers under the hashtag #WorkFromHomeDay.

+Download a PDF of this piece here.
 For additional insights on working for home, from APCO’s global team, click here.